ibm-cloud-docs/hp-virtual-servers/tutorial-secure-build-server.md

 "CICD_PUBLIC_IP": "<public IP Address>"
 ```

-## Step 3: Build the application image using the Secure Build Server
+## Step 3: Build the application image by using the Secure Build Server
 {: #buildimage_sbs}
 {: step}